-Course Title Level 2 Construction (Year 1) Level 2 Construction (Year 2) Level 2 Construction & Whakairo Academy Entry Successful completion of US24352, plus any 3 of 24355, 24356, 25910, 25920.
+Course Title Level 2 Construction (Year 1) Level 2 Construction (Year 2) (For Y13 students) Level 2 Construction Academy Entry Successful completion of US24352, plus any 3 of 24355, 24356, 25910, 25920.
 Students without 24352 will be placed on contract.
 Students who have not attempted these standards (did a different technology) must have a positive testimonial from their previous technology teacher.
 Successful completion of Construction Year 1 and a proven ability to work independently.
-Successful completion of Level 1 Wood Technology, Level 1 Engineering.
-Students who have not completed these courses or are presently Year 10's can apply and discuss their options with Mr North Qualification Credits towards: National Certificate in Building Construction & Allied Trades Level 2 NCEA Level 2.
+Successful completion of Level 1 Building and Construction, Level 1 Engineering.
+Students who have not completed these courses or are presently Year 10's can apply and discuss their options with Mr Dainty.
+Qualification Credits towards: National Certificate in Building Construction & Allied Trades Level 2 NCEA Level 2.
 Credits towards: National Certificate in Building, Construction & Allied Trades - Advanced (students will have the opportunity to gain this certificate if this is their second year).
 NCEA Level 2.
-National Certificate in Building Construction & Allied Trade Skills.
-40 Level 2 Unit Standard credits through B Constructive 20 Unit Standard credits in Whakairo Level 2/3 Assessment Unit Standards.
+National Certificate in Building Construction & Allied Trade Skills. • 40 Level 2 Unit Standard credits through BCITO Assessment Unit Standards.
 A range of theory and unit standards assessments totalling 20 throughout the year.
 Unit Standards Standards taken from BCATs course dependent upon what the student has successfully completed in Year 1 of the course to gain the full certificate.
 40 credits are needed for the full certificate.
 A range of theory and practical based Unit Standard assessments.
-Content Students are expected to build a portfolio showing documented evidence of 2-3 projects covering: Safe working practices and health & safety in the workplace Construction hand tools Industry knowledge Timber and material Make cupboard, shelves, tables Plans and specifications Power tools Quality checks Communications There will be a fee to cover the cost of take home materials used by the student on this course.
+Pathway standards.
+Garden seat, Outdoor coffee table Content Students are expected to build a portfolio showing documented evidence of 2-3 projects covering: Safe working practices and health & safety in the workplace Construction hand tools Industry knowledge Timber and material Make cupboard, shelves, tables Plans and specifications Power tools Quality checks Communications There will be a fee to cover the cost of take home materials used by the student on this course.
 Students are expected to build a portfolio showing documented evidence of 2-3 projects covering: Safe working practices and health & safety in the workplace Construction hand tools Industry knowledge Timber and material Outdoor furniture Plans and specifications Power tools Quality checks There will be a fee to cover the cost of take home materials used by the student on this course.
-For the National Certificate in Building & Construction, students will build 5 practical projects that reinforce the theory units: Safe working practices and health and safety in the work place Construction hand tools Timber and materials Outdoor furniture Plans & Specifications Power tools Quality checks Communication Mathematics in the building industry For Whakairo students will learn a range of Maori carving techniques and designs.
-They will also learn about correct customary practices and understanding historical events.
-Contact Mr M. North Mr M. North Mr M. North 4
+For the National Certificate in Building & Construction, students will build 5 practical projects that reinforce the theory units: • Safe working practices and health and safety in the work place • Construction hand tools • Timber and materials • Outdoor furniture • Plans & Specifications • Power tools • Quality checks • Communication • Mathematics in the building industry There will be a fee to cover the cost of take home materials used by the student on this course.
+Contact Mr L. Dainty Mr L. Dainty Mr L. Dainty